My Country Is Becoming An Oppressive Dictatorship, And I Have No Idea What To Do

 Just leave?
 Even as you read these words, some conservative somewhere is likely formulating his or her response, which will undoubtedly include some variation of the phrase “so move to Somalia” or “there are planes out every day.”
 And while leaving the country holds a certain practical appeal, from a philosophical standpoint it blows.
 To put it simply, I was here first.
 Why should I leave just because some jerk wants to destroy the America I grew up in?

 Imagine you’ve lived in the same neighborhood for 46 years.
-Then one day, a loudmouthed jerk moves in next door, starts throwing dog poop in your yard, and threatens to burn down the whole neighborhood.
+Then one day, a loudmouthed jerk moves in next door, starts throwing dog poop in your yard and threatens to burn down the whole neighborhood.
 Should you be the one to move?

 Another suggestion bandied about, also by conservatives, is to “just get over it.”
 Which is stupid.
 Should the Germans who didn’t vote for Adolf Hitler have just “gotten over it”?
 Should the tens of millions of black South Africans have just “gotten over it” as one white, pro-Apartheid president after another was elected?